andreromao/TheCork/InstallationGuide.md

 ```

 ### 3.5.
 Router2
-On the Network Tab, enable two Internal Network adapter named discSubnet and external.
+On the Network Tab, enable three Internal Network adapter named subnet2, subnet3 and subnet4.

 Now run the Router2 script to finish the configuration